Ken Wayne (wrestler)

-Kenneth Dewayne "Ken" Peale (born January 15, 1959), better known by the ring name "Nightmare" Ken Wayne, is an American retired professional wrestler and convicted child sex offender.
+Kenneth Dewayne Peale (born January 15, 1959), better known by the ring name "Nightmare" Ken Wayne, is an American retired professional wrestler and convicted child sex offender.
 He is the founder and owner of New Experience Wrestling, as well as a board member of Ohio Valley Wrestling.

 Career

 National Wrestling Alliance (1976–1988)

 Ken Wayne made his debut for the National Wrestling Alliance in 1976 in their various Tennessee member promotions.
 In 1980, he wrestled a tour for Mid-South Wrestling.
 In 1981, he wrestled in Los Angeles for NWA Hollywood Wrestling.
 In 1981, while in Memphis, is where he began teaming up with Danny Davis as The Nightmares.
 In 1982, he went up to Canada, wrestling a tour for Stampede Wrestling.
 In 1983, he began wrestling on and off in Georgia Championship Wrestling and Central States Wrestling.
 In 1985, he joined Continental Championship Wrestling.

 Later career (1988–2005)

 After Continental broke away from the NWA and changed into the Continental Wrestling Federation, Wayne stayed with the company until the end of 1988.
 In January 1989, he returned to Memphis.
 During this time, he would also wrestle as enhancement talent for both World Championship Wrestling and the World Wrestling Federation.
 He would continue to wrestle throughout the independents within the Southeast until retiring from active competition in 2005.